General University Information

 - Mention of Departmental staff consultation.

 An up-to-date academic curriculum vitae, including the student’s academic record and a list of 3-4 referees (including relationship and contact emails) should accompany the proposal, along with a one paragraph summary of your topic.
+You should also include a sample chapter from your most recent thesis.
 PhD students should also provide a resources and proposed research costing outline which they may require during their course of study using the template found here.

 The proposal will be considered by the Postgraduate Studies Committee.
 This Committee comprises specialists in History, Art History and/or Visual Culture.
 They will critically assess the proposal and provide relevant feedback if required.
 They will also assign a primary and secondary supervisor.
 Once your proposal has been approved by the Postgraduate Studies Committee, you can apply formally apply to the University at: